MonoGame/MonoGame/Documentation/articles/content/using_pipeline_tool.md

 To start a new project just select “New...” from the “File” menu.
 This will give you a new empty project to add content to.

-If you are starting from an existing XNA project, the Pipeline Tool supports importing your existing .contentproj.
+If you are starting from an existing XNA project, the MGCB Editor supports importing your existing .contentproj.
 Again you can access this from the “File” menu:

 ![MGCB Editor import XNA](~/images/pipeline_import.png)

 This creates a new project, adding all your content and content settings from the XNA project.
 If you happened to be using custom processors you may need to edit the assembly references to link to the correct paths which we discuss next.

 ## Project Settings